3 ways real-time data changes and benefits healthcare

 The challenge around health equity has stepped into the spotlight during the pandemic.
 It’s one that is inextricably tied to the economics of running a health system.

-Health systems that can collect the data from the community—social determinants, literacy challenges, access to healthcare, home life—and then employ data strategies to leverage the resources they have, can work within the systems to better serve patients.
+Health systems that can collect the data from the community — social determinants of health, literacy challenges, access to healthcare, home life — and then employ data strategies to leverage the resources they have, can work within the systems to better serve patients.

 The two biggest barriers for providers in reaching everyone in impactful ways are time and divergent sources of data.